 - must listen carefully to the child and keep an open mind.
-The member of staff should not take a decision as to whether or not the abuse has taken place; - must not ask leading questions, i.e. a question which suggests its own answer; - must reassure the child but not give a guarantee of absolute confidentiality.
+The member of staff should not take a decision as to whether or not the abuse has taken place; - must not ask leading questions, i.e., a question which suggests its own answer; - must reassure the child but not give a guarantee of absolute confidentiality.
 The member of staff should explain that they need to pass the information to the Designated Safeguarding Lead who will ensure that the correct action is taken; and - must keep a sufficient written record of the conversation.
-The record should include: - o the date and time: - o the place of the conversation; and - o the essence of what was said and done by whom and in whose presence.
+The record should include: - the date and time; - the place of the conversation; and - the essence of what was said and done by whom and in whose presence.

 The record should be signed by the person making it and should use names, not initials.
-The record must be kept securely and handed to the Head Councilor as soon as possible.
+The record must be kept securely and handed to the designated safe guarding lead as soon as possible.

-All evidence, for example, scribbled notes, mobile phones containing text messages, clothing, computers, must be safeguarded and preserved and passed to the Head Councilor.
+All evidence, for example, scribbled notes, mobile phones containing text messages, emails, letter memos or files on computers, must be designated safeguarded and preserved and passed to the designated safe guarding lead.

-All suspicions or complaints of abuse must be reported to the Designated Safeguarding Lead as soon as possible, unless it is an allegation against a member of staff in which case the procedures set out in Appendix should be followed.
-If there is a risk of immediate serious harm to a child and it is not possible to report to the Head Councilor then a report should be made to the director immediatly.
+All suspicions or complaints of abuse must be reported to the designated Safeguarding Lead as soon as possible, unless it is an allegation against a member of staff in which case the procedures set out in Appendix should be followed.
+If there is a risk of immediate serious harm to a child and it is not possible to report to the designated safe guarding lead then a report should be made to the directors of the school immediately.

-Dealing with allegations against members of staff, the Principal, Directors or volunteers
+Dealing with allegations against members of staff, principals, vice principals, directors or volunteers

-The School's procedures
+The school's procedures

-The School's procedures for dealing with allegations made against staff will be used where the member of staff, the Principal, Director or volunteer has:
+The school's procedures for dealing with allegations made against staff will be used where the member of staff, the Principal, Director or volunteer has:

-- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child - behaved towards a child or children in a way that indicates he or she would pose a risk of harm if he or she work regularly or closely with children.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she would pose a risk of harm if he or she work regularly or closely with children.

-Any allegations not meeting these criteria will be dealt with in accordance with the TAMOS Educaton child protection policy, teacher discipline policy and the Kazakhstan government Law on the Rights of the Child on August 8, 2002.
+Any allegations not meeting these criteria will be dealt with in accordance with the TAMOS Education child protection policy, teacher discipline policy and the Kazakhstan government Law on the Rights of the Child on August 8, 2002.

-Reporting an allegation against a member of staff, the Principal, director or volunteer
+Reporting an allegation against a member of staff, principals, directors or volunteers

-Where an allegation or complaint is made against any member of staff, director or volunteer, the matter should be reported immediately to the Head Councilor, or in his / her absence to one of the other Councilors.
-Where a councilor receives an allegation, she / he will consult with the Director and the issue will be discussed with head office before further action is taken.
+Where an allegation or complaint is made against any member of staff, director or volunteer, the matter should be reported immediately to the designated safe guarding lead, or in his / her absence to one of the other child protection professionals.
+Where a counsellor receives an allegation, she / he will consult with the school directors and the issue will be discussed with the general director and administration before further action is taken.

-Where an allegation or complaint is made against the Head Councilor, the matter should be reported immediately to the director and the issue will be discussed with head office before further action is taken.
+Where an allegation or complaint is made against the designated safe guarding lead, the matter should be reported immediately to the school directors and the issue will be discussed with the general director and administration before further action is taken.